 The Austin College Center for Environmental Studies offers TEKS-aligned field trips to its Clinton and Edith Sneed Environmental Research Area and Prairie Restoration site (view Directions and Map to Sneed Prairie) located approximately 10 miles west of Sherman.
-Since spring 2002, Austin College has hosted 37 schools from four counties, and more than 10,000 students.
+Since spring 2002, Austin College has hosted 37 schools from several counties, and more than 11,000 students.

 Austin College student field trip leaders describe the plants, animals, and ecology of the tallgrass prairie, discuss the history of land use in our area, and explain our prairie restoration activities.
 Children learn about native grasses and plant seeds, observe the effects of intentional fires, see how plant roots prevent erosion, “discover” animal skulls, and have a chance to observe and handle large, local fossils.
 A pavilion with a covered seating area, restrooms, and water fountain allows classes to bring sack lunches.
 Additionally, the building is solar-powered and contains a rainwater harvesting system for drinking water.
 The sustainable design of the building is featured during the field trip.

 The following links describe Sneed Prairie activities and document their correlation to TEKS learning, provide preparatory materials and follow up TEKS-aligned lesson plans as well as planning information for a field trip.

 “We have been going to Sneed Prairie for several years and consider it an important part of our learning experience.
 Our students love participating in this hands-on approach!”

 Laura Blalock, 4th Grade Teacher, Sory Elementary School, Sherman ISD